Swimming for All Saves Lives

 Vision

 Wilmington Aquatic Center addresses a long-standing need in Southeastern North Carolina to increase access to swimming in the region.
 WAC will be open to the public year-round, allowing individuals of all ages, abilities, incomes and backgrounds to enjoy the water safely.
 Currently in the pre-development stage, WAC will feature indoor and outdoor 50 meter Olympic-size pools, dive well, therapy pool, recreation pool and splash pad.
+The Land Donation will be sufficient to accommodate Olympic-size pools.

 WAC Mission

-Wilmington Aquatic Center is a non-profit organization dedicated to provide an instructional, therapeutic, recreational and competitive venue that promotes water safety, health and economic opportunities for all residents and visitors of New Hanover County, and the surrounding area.
+Wilmington Aquatic Center is a non-profit organization dedicated to provide a Public instructional, therapeutic, recreational and competitive venue that promotes water safety, health and economic opportunities for all residents and visitors of New Hanover County, and the surrounding area.
 WAC’s primary mission is to increase access to swimming to prevent drowning tragedies.

 -